 How did he know what was going on in my head?
 I was shocked, caught red-handed.

 His shame opened a window in my soul.
-The Spirit entered, and in nanoseconds I processed the gospel story.
+The Spirit entered, and in nanoseconds, I processed the gospel story.
 This time I was the naked one, drunk on some addiction, exposed, vulnerable, in a ditch with no options, needing a good Samaritan.
 I saw the shame it cost to help me, and that shame scorned, despised, damned, and gladly endured by Jesus.

-Clear headed and bright I told Larry, “I am proud to be seen with you.
+Clear-headed and bright I told Larry, “I am proud to be seen with you.
 It is an honor to help you.”

 I began to feel offense.
 He didn’t remember me and what I had done for him.
-I was rescued again when the Spirit gigged me, laughed, and said, “Like you have such a good memory!”
+But then I was rescued again when the Spirit gigged me, laughed, and said, “Like you have such a good memory!”